 Under the circumstances where a government investigation involves multiple jurisdictions, conflicting law issues might arise.
-This is particularly true when a foreign government initiates investigation on conducts occurring in China and attempts to conduct an investigation and collect evidence without the proper approval from the Chinese authorities.
-The ICJAL clearly prohibits any unauthorised criminal investigation by any means, either directly conducted by the foreign authorities, or collaterally through instructing companies in China to collect evidence through internal investigation.
+This is particularly true when a foreign government initiates an investigation into conduct occurring in China and attempts to carry out an investigation and collect evidence without the proper approval from the Chinese authorities.
+The ICJAL clearly prohibits any unauthorised criminal investigation by any means, either conducted directly by the foreign authorities or collaterally by instructing companies in China to collect evidence through internal investigation.

 Restriction on cross-border data transfer is another pitfall of which companies need to be aware.
 The Cyber Security Law, which was promulgated in 2016 and took effect in 2017, establishes the basic framework of data localisation obligations in China.
 So far, China has promulgated a series of legislation prohibiting the cross-border transfer of certain categories of data in specific industries, such as healthcare and financial industries, and the general legislation and enforcement trend indicates a more restrictive approach by the Chinese authorities.
 An additional layer of risk in state secret protection is imposed on highly sensitive industries such as telecommunication and infrastructure, for which cross-border data transfer might constitute the crime of supplying state secrets or intelligence for an organ, organisation or individual outside the territory of China, as any information concerning political sensitivity or national security could be retrospectively labelled as a state secret by the Chinese authorities.
 An individual's criminal liabilities for violation are clearly stipulated in the Criminal Law.8